 - GPS: Dispatch can know exactly where a driver is.
 As a driver I can leverage FREE mapping solutions for directions.
 Although, one would probably want to leverage a mapping solution that provides routes for large over the road trucks.

-- Calendar/Notifications: Dispatched loads can be place directly on a drivers calendar with alerts for delivery times.
-It would not be hard to provide notifications so all parties involved based on weather and/or traffic data automatically.
-No need for the driver to call 5 minutes before delivery only to tell you that they are late and stuck in traffic.
+- Calendar/Notifications: Dispatched loads can be place directly on a driver’s calendar with alerts for delivery times.
+It would not be hard to provide notifications based on weather and/or traffic data automatically.

 - Proof of Delivery: Drivers can now take pictures of the trailer being sealed, the breaking of the seal and unloading of the truck.
 Also, the driver can capture signature of delivery directly on their mobile device.
 This means that we can invoice before the driver pulls out of the docks.
 Save time and money by not requiring the driver to return to the yard to drop off paperwork.

 - Payment: With SDKs from Paypal, Stripe and Elevon I want my money now, not 30-45 days later.
-At least send an automatic email when the payment has occurred so that we can better track accounts receivables.
+Sending an automatic email when the payment has occurred would allow us to better track accounts receivables.

-My initial feeling still remains, a large enterprise with focus in logistics needs to throw it’s weight and budget around.
-I believe taking the air out of the room and providing a feature-rich offering to the industry could be an effectively way to save time, paper, fuel and road wear.
+My initial feeling still remains, a large enterprise with focus in logistics needs to throw its’ weight and budget around.
+I believe providing a feature-rich offering to the industry could be an effectively way to save time, paper, fuel and road wear.
 Who knows, a big name player could already be working on this.
-In the mean time I will continue to revisit this idea and wait to pitch it to the right company.
+In the meantime, I will continue to revisit this idea and wait to pitch it to the right company.